SAP-archive/kyma-runtime-virtual-event/exercises/02/readme.md

 There will be a few lines of status that hide things like the random login password for your Kyma console.
 ![](https://github.com/SAP-samples/kyma-runtime-virtual-event/blob/master/exercises/02/kyma_login_user.png)

 Once your Kyma system is deployed your deployment screen will show all the Kyma components that were installed.
-You will then be able to login to the console and deploy applications, add user roles, etc. onto your cluster.
 ![](https://github.com/SAP-samples/kyma-runtime-virtual-event/blob/master/exercises/02/kyma_apps_on_gardener_cluster.png)

-Once you have deployed Gardner and Kyma you will have the ability to deploy applications and monitor the status of your clusters.
+After that, you can login to the console and deploy applications, add user roles, etc. onto your cluster.
+When you have deployed Gardner and Kyma you will have the ability to deploy applications and monitor the status of your clusters.
 ![](https://github.com/SAP-samples/kyma-runtime-virtual-event/blob/master/exercises/02/kyma_namspace_workload_status.png)

 Good luck and have fun!